tsarukyana/php-code-examples/README.md

-## Here is the some useful examples
+## Here are the some useful examples

 #### PHP OOP design patterns
 - There are several design patterns in Object-Oriented Programming (OOP) that can be applied in PHP, including: